Redstone-D/starberry/readme.md

 Read more about akari: https://crates.io/crates/akari

-**Updates going to happen in 0.3 version**
+**Updates going to happen in 0.4 version**

+- Warp HttpResponse with HttpContext
+- No need to write mut HttpRequest in the argument, it will be automatically added
+- Enabling function to read URL configuration & rules
-- Session & Cookie manipulation (Cookies manipulation finished)
+- Session manipulation

-- Akari macro usage (0.3.3)
-- Parsing form data (Finished, now fixing special character problems), uploading files (Finished)
-- Render Templates (Finished)
+- Middlewares
+- Standard middlewre library for starberry (Oauth)

+- Better URL configuration

 **Starberry now supports templateing through akari, and simpler URL definitions are enabled using macros.**